intel-lab-lkp/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

       echo 0 > /sys/bus/dsa/drivers/crypto/verify_compress

-    The default setting is '1' - verify all compresses.
+    The default setting is '0' - to not verify compresses.

   - sync_mode